rpgreview/papersandpaychecks/cow-orkers.md

 There is significant debate among observers whether harpies are ugly or beautiful, with a split among the scholars.
 In reality they are both, some appearing with a crone-like visage and a dreadful squawking whereas others with stunning youthful beauty and melodic voice.
 If one likes, the former can be described as *harpies* and the latter as *sirens*.
 Magically, there also seems to be a difference as the former associated with air magics and the latter with the sea, for those who have magic-using professions.

 Because of this divergence, the CHA value of a harpy uses an *inverse* bell-curve.
-Roll 3d6; if the result is 10 or less, add 8, and if it is 11 or more, subract 8.
+Roll 3d6; if the result is 10 or less, add 8, and if it is 11 or more, subtract 8.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|